Khirkiya

 Khirkiya is a town and a nagar panchayat in Harda district in the Indian state of Madhya Pradesh.
 Khirkiya grain market is one of the biggest grain markets in madhya pradesh and also has record production and selling of grains.
 Navratri festival of Khirkiya is very famous in all over the country, so many beautiful pandals (the place where Durga statues are placed) are created by samiti (community).
 In more than a dozen places, Durga statues are established.
 Even people from different cities come to celebrate the festival.

+School Education in Khirkiya

+Khirkiya has several schools providing quality education through both CBSE and MP Board.
+Some of the well-known schools in the area include Imperial Public School, Anand Nagar, Ceyone-Ray International School, Charuwa Road, St. Jude’s Co-Ed School, and Suryodaya Global Academy.

+While most schools are working towards providing better education and facilities, there have also been concerns raised by some teachers regarding Suryodaya Global Academy, particularly allegations of delayed salary payments and inappropriate behaviour by management.
+Such concerns should be properly investigated rather than treated as established facts.

+Overall, the growing number of schools in Khirkiya gives parents more choices and encourages healthy competition.
+A good school should focus not only on students' education but also on timely salaries, professional respect and a positive working environment for teachers.There have been allegations and complaints regarding the working conditions at Suryodaya Global Academy, including claims that some teachers have experienced significant delays in receiving their salaries, with allegations of payments being delayed for several months.
+There are also allegations that some teachers have been treated disrespectfully or abusively by management.

 Demographics

 As of the census of 2011, Khirkiya is divided into 15 wards for which elections are held every 5 years.
 The Khirkiya Nagar Panchayat has a population of 22,737 of which 11,740 are males while 10,997 are female.

 The population of children aged 0-6 is 3,039 which is 13.37% of total population of Khirkiya (NP).
 In Khirkiya Nagar Panchayat, female sex ratio is of 937 against the state average of 931.
 Moreover, the child sex ratio in Khirkiya is around 994 compared to Madhya Pradesh state average of 918.

 The literacy rate of Khirkiya is 85.37% higher than the state average of 69.32%.
 In Khirkiya, male literacy is around 91.76% while the female literacy rate is 78.50%.

 It has a total of over 4,472 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.